Nellie Melba: Books, films and television

 Melba's autobiography, Melodies and Memories, was published in 1925, largely ghost-written by her secretary Beverley Nichols.
 Nichols later complained that Melba did not cooperate in the process of writing or by reviewing what he wrote.
 Full-length biographies devoted to her include those by Agnes G. Murphy (1909), John Hetherington (1967), Thérèse Radic (1986), Ann Blainey (2009), and Richard Davis (2025).

-A novel Evensong by Nichols (1932) was based on aspects of Melba's life, drawing an unflattering portrait.
-The 1934 motion picture adaptation of Evensong, starring Evelyn Laye as the character based on Melba, was for a time banned in Australia.
+A novel, Evensong, by Nichols (1932), was based on aspects of Melba's life, that drew an unflattering portrait.
+The 1934 motion picture adaptation of Evensong, starred Evelyn Laye as the character based on Melba, was for a time banned in Australia.
 Melba appears in the 1946 novel Lucinda Brayford by Martin Boyd.
 She is depicted as singing at a garden party thrown by the mother of the eponymous heroine, when she is described as having the "loveliest voice in the world".

-In 1946–1947 Crawford Productions produced a radio series on Melba starring Glenda Raymond, who became one of the foundation singers of the Australian Opera (later Opera Australia) in 1956.
+In 1946–1947 Crawford Productions produced a radio series on Melba that starred Glenda Raymond, who became one of the foundation singers of the Australian Opera (later Opera Australia) in 1956.
 In 1953 a biopic titled Melba was released by Horizon Pictures and directed by Lewis Milestone.
 Melba was played by the soprano Patrice Munsel.
-In 1987 the Australian Broadcasting Corporation produced a mini-series, Melba, starring Linda Cropper miming to the singing voice of Yvonne Kenny.
-Melba was portrayed by Kiri Te Kanawa in episode 3 of season 4 of the British ITV television show Downton Abbey (2013), performing at the abbey as a guest of Lord and Lady Grantham.
-Rupert Christiansen, writing in The Telegraph, bemoaned the casting and the fact checking.
+In 1987 the Australian Broadcasting Corporation produced a mini-series, Melba, that starred Linda Cropper miming to the singing voice of Yvonne Kenny.
+Melba was portrayed by Kiri Te Kanawa in episode 3 of season 4 of the British ITV television show Downton Abbey (2013), performed at the abbey as a guest of Lord and Lady Grantham.
+Rupert Christiansen, in The Daily Telegraph, bemoaned the cast and the fact checking.

-Melba appears in a pivotal scene in the 2014 novel Tell by Frances Itani.
+Melba appeared in a pivotal scene in the 2014 novel Tell by Frances Itani.